In This Article

 Another great benefit of meal replacements is that they save you time.

-You don't have to spend time deciding what to eat, preparing and cooking a meal, and then cleaning up any pans or dishes afterwards.
+You don't have to spend time deciding what to eat, preparing and cooking a meal, and then cleaning up any pans or dishes afterward.
 You also don’t have to make as many trips to the grocery store since you don’t need as much food either.

 We tend to eat many of the same foods day in and day out.
 If you’re not eating a wide variety of foods or a lot of processed foods, you’re putting yourself at risk for nutrient deficiencies.